livenlearnaday/livenlearnaday.github.io/_posts/2019-07-21-NumpadKD-Application-Privacy-Policy.md

 **Information Collection and Use**

 It is possible that in the future, the user may be required to provide certain personally identifiable information, including but not limited to keystrokes dynamics that includes dwell time, flight times, finger size, finger pressure, button coordinates on the user's screen and the buttons' touch coordinates.
-The information requested will be retained on your device and is not transferred to the developer in any way.
+The information requested will be retained on your device only.

 The application collects “dwell time”, “flight time”, “finger pressure”, “finger area”, buttons’ width or diameter, buttons coordinates on the user’s device and touch coordinates of the buttons.